 Why Has Blood Doping Become So Common

-Sports have grown to be so important that large amounts of money are now involved, and the pressure to win have steadily increased.
+Sports, so important that large amounts of money now involved.
+The pressure to win, steadily increasing.
 Cheating has become a threat to all sports, with some sports being more susceptible to it than others.
 Cheating by use of medicines has understandably taken place outside the realm of clinical pharmacology and evidence-based medicine.
 We question whether this is desirable, because uncontrolled use of a substance involves risks for the users, irrespective of such a substance being used legally or illegally.

 Other Athletes Busted Using Erythropoietin

-The use of recombinant human erythropoietin has become common place in cycling, a sport that has had many reports of cheating, in the last decade.
+The use of recombinant human erythropoietin has become common place in cycling.
+A sport that has had many reports of cheating, in the last decade.
 The sport has seen many suspicions and suspensions.
-Many of the major champions in cycling have been associated with, or suspended for, use of blood doping.
-In the Tour de France of 1998, the entire Festina team, as well as the TVM team, was taken out of the race on suspicion of rHuEPO use.
+Many of the major champions in cycling, associated with, or suspended for, use of blood doping.
+In the Tour de France of 1998, the entire Festina team, as well as the TVM team, removed from the race on suspicion of rHuEPO use.

-This Tour was later given the name ‘Tour du Dopage’, and many confessions of systematic doping use throughout the peloton were given.
-In spite of this, later champions in the Tour de France, Giro d’Italia and Vuelta a España have also been suspended because of proof of blood doping, but the code of silence, also called ‘omerta’, was never broken.
+This Tour, later given the name ‘Tour du Dopage’.
+Many confessions of systematic doping use throughout the peloton confessed.
+In spite of this, later champions in the Tour de France, Giro d’Italia and Vuelta a España also suspended because of proof of blood doping, but the code of silence, also called ‘omerta’, never broken.